Skip to main content

 Why these specific numbers — $25, $249, 1-action floor

-The math behind the StackScan ladder is not arbitrary.
-Each number does a specific job:
+The math behind StackScan’s original paid ladder wasn’t arbitrary.
+Each number did a specific job:

 When NOT to use per-decision pricing